Corrosion and Erosion Protection of Heat Exchanger Components On-Site with Metal Alloy Upgrade Coatings

 Once the surface of the heat exchanger shell or tube sheet has started to corrode and pitting develops metal loss increases due to the turbulent flow in this area, creating an even more aggressive erosion/corrosion cycle.
-It is therefore critical to ensure that the corrosion mechanisms are mitigated through corrosion management strategies, such as a surface corrosion barrier such as a high-temperature corrosion resistant alloy applied by IGS HVTS.
+It is therefore critical to mitigate corrosion mechanisms through corrosion management strategies, such as a surface corrosion barrier of high-temperature corrosion resistant alloy applied by IGS HVTS.

 Prior Corrosion Mitigation Strategies

 The operating conditions in heat exchanger units are highly varied, due to their common function and use throughout the refining process.
 Corrosion management strategies for the internal protection of reboilers and coolers have included the use of organic coating systems, weld overlay or build-up, and complete vessel replacement.
-Limitations exist with respect to the long-term durability of liquid epoxy coatings in this challenging environment, with repeat premature failure of the corrosion barrier, exposing the parent metal to the corrosive environment and leading to metal wastage and loss of the pressure boundary wall thickness.
+Limitations exist with respect to the long-term durability of liquid epoxy coatings in this challenging environment.
+It frequently meets premature failure of the corrosion barrier, exposing the parent metal to the corrosive environment and leading to metal wastage and loss of the pressure boundary wall thickness.
 This often occurs prior to inspection and discovery at the next available shutdown or turnaround.

 Once this type of metal wastage has occurred, mechanical repairs to the unit are necessary leading to Heat Affected Zones (HAZ), Post Weld Heat Treatment (PWHT) requirements, and new locations at high risk of corrosion (weld seams, etc.).
 In addition, repairs are often costly and time-consuming due to the requirements to pull out and then replace the tube bundle when working on the heat exchanger shell.